Jaddes/445-Infiltration-Lab/README.md

-# 445-Infiltration-Lab
+# SMB Pentesting Lab
-An educational project exploring SMB vulnerabilities on port 445.
-Includes documentation, tools and scripts for scanning, exploitation, and mitigation.
-Designed for ethical penetration testing and improving network security skills
+An educational project exploring vulnerabilities in SMB (Server Message Block) services on port 445.
+Includes documentation, tools, and scripts for scanning, exploitation, and mitigation.

+## Features
+- Detatiled SMB vulnerability research.
+- Practical examples of penetration testing.
+- Ethical guidelines and mitigation strategies.

+## Usage
+This project is intended for educational purposes only.
+Ensure you have authorisation before testing any systems.